raphaelm/cockatiel/docs/api.rst

    :status 200: if the file could be deleted successfully
    :status 404: if the file did not exist
    :status 500: on any internal errors

+.. http:head:: /(filename)

+   Returns the meta data for the file with the given filename.
+This behaves exactly the same as ``GET``, it just does not return the file's content.

+   :reqheader If-None-Match: A value that you obtained from the
+                             ``ETag`` header of a response that you still have in your cache.
+   :resheader Content-Type: The content type of a file, determined
+                            by its extension
+   :resheader ETag: A hash value specific to this file.
+You can
+                    specify this in the ``If-None-Match`` request
+                    header for cache validation.
+   :resheader Cache-Control: Cache control instructions, normally
+                             telling you that you can cache this for at least a year.
+   :status 200: if the file exists and can be read
+   :status 304: if you provided ``If-None-Match``
+   :status 404: if the file does not exist
+   :status 500: on any internal errors